oleksandra-shershen/dou-vacancies-analysis/README.md

 technologies in the tech market right now.
 For example, to become a Python Developer, you need to know Django/Flask, Web, PostgreSQL.
 However, even these technologies may not be as popular at the moment you search for jobs.
-To be more prepared for interviews and to understand which technologies you should learn, this project creates statistics of the most demanded technologies based on Djinni vacancies for Python Developers.
+To be more prepared for interviews and to understand which technologies you should learn, this project creates statistics of the most demanded technologies based on DOU vacancies for Python Developers.

 ## Features
 - Scrape job listings from https://jobs.dou.ua/